xzilliazia/OOP_A_ZIA_319/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to My Java world.
+I wrote this code in VS CODE These are my assignments and projects when I entered college.
+I apologize if there are errors, I'm still a beginner.😊😊 you can contact me via email if you have any suggestions

 ## Folder Structure